Updated: May 31

-Very likely not.
-There is one definite exception that I’ll discuss later in this article, but on the whole the evidence suggests that a carefully graded strength training and load management programme is far more important.
 The research has not found any strong link between Achilles tendinopathy and altered running mechanics.
+There is one definite exception that I discuss in this article, but on the whole the evidence suggests that a carefully graded strength training and load management programme is far more important for treating Achilles tendonitis than changing your running style.
+Remember, if you need more help with an Achilles injury, you're welcome to consult one of our team via video call.

-Leaning slightly forward from your hips so that your centre of gravity falls in front of your body (not slouching!)
+leaning slightly forward from your hips so that your centre of gravity falls in front of your body (but don't slouch!)

 and increasing your step rate or cadence a bit.